Overage Agreements

 When you instruct Farnworth Rose on an overage matter, you are choosing a team that understands both the legal detail and the commercial realities behind the deal.
 Overage clauses often look straightforward at first glance, but the real value lies in the drafting.
 A poorly drafted provision can leave a seller without meaningful protection, or leave a buyer tied into terms that are unclear, unworkable or damaging to future development plans.

 We are committed to delivering value that protects your position both now and in the future.
-Our Overage Agreement Solicitors take the time to understand what you are looking to achieve.
+Our Commercial Property Solicitors take the time to understand what you are looking to achieve with an overage agreement.
 This may include securing a fair return on future uplift or limiting your exposure to additional payments.
 We also focus on protecting development viability and ensuring the land remains marketable and financeable.

 Our approach is defined by the standards we set across every overage matter we handle:

-• A team that understands both legal complexity and commercial reality
+• An experienced and respected commercial team that understands both legal complexity and commercial reality

 • Clear, proactive communication so you always understand progress, risks and next steps